Race Recap: Surf Coast Century, 50km

 Coming down into a gully you could hear the magical sounds of the banjo frogs (aka pobblebonks), it made me truly feel special to be in amongst nature.

 It was now hot, and with the recent rain, it was humid.
-I instantly realised that I did not put on any sunscreen.
+I instantly realised that I had not put on any sunscreen.
 A mistake I will have to live with.
 Now before you ask, yes I had packed it, but in my frazzled state getting my gear together in the car it didn’t even occur to me to put it on.

 At least I had my hat and my sunnies.